Skip to Main Content

 • NEUROSC M101A (with a grade of C- or higher)

-• At least one quarter of an SRP-99 OR departmental 199 research contract in the same neuroscience-related *research lab under the same **faculty mentor must be completed prior to enrolling in the NEUROSC research contracts
+• At least one quarter of an SRP-99 OR departmental 199 research contract in the same neuroscience-related research lab under the same faculty mentor who has an Academic Senate title

 • Only UCLA research labs are eligible for the capstone (no outside research labs)

-• NEUROSC 199 research contracts are only available in fall, winter, and spring quarters, and must be taken in consecutive quarters (i.e., winter and spring, spring and fall, etc.).
+• NEUROSC 198/199 research contracts are only available during the regular academic quarters (fall, winter, and spring) and must be taken in consecutive quarters.
 NEUROSC 198 research contracts can only be taken in consecutive quarters during the same academic year (i.e., fall and winter or winter and spring).

-• Students are only able to complete either NEUROSC 199A/B OR NEUROSC 198A/B once.
-Students who’d like to continue earning credit for neuroscience research can complete NEUROSC 199C, which also may only be taken once (instructions below).
+• Students are limited to completing either NEUROSC 198A/B or NEUROSC 199A/B once.
+Students who’d like to continue earning academic credit for their research can complete NEUROSC 199C (only once) or a departmental 199.

-• Poster required at the annual Neuroscience Poster during spring quarter.
+• Participation required at the annual Neuroscience Poster Day held during spring quarter.

-Please see below for detailed guidelines on enrolling in Neuroscience research courses.
+Please see below for detailed instructions on enrolling in Neuroscience research contracts.

-• Project Brainstorm (typically listed as NEUROSC 192BX) is a two-quarter outreach and research project offered to departmental juniors and seniors, in which students have an opportunity to develop teaching lessons on neuroscience that are presented to local K-12 students.
-Project Brainstorm students also develop a research project and present at the annual Neuroscience Poster Day during spring quarter.
+• Project Brainstorm is a two-quarter outreach and research project offered to juniors and seniors in the Neuroscience major, in which students have an opportunity to develop teaching lessons on neuroscience that are presented to local K-12 students.

 • Project Brainstorm meets on Thursdays from 9:00 am – 11:50 am in both the winter and spring quarters.
 However, there will be additional requirements and an increased time commitment to satisfy the capstone.

-• Applicants should plan for an alternative capstone option, since admission into this capstone is not guaranteed.
+• Applicants should plan for an alternative capstone option, since admission is not guaranteed.
 Please refer to the other capstone options as alternatives.

 Important Notes on DOPA-Team: